 - Store airtight, food-safe container such as a mason jar for up to 1 month.

 See?
 That’s how quick it is to make this easy stevia simple syrup.
-Now you’re ready to mix this keto sweetener into you favorite drinks!
+It works especially well in low-carb or reduced-sugar drinks.
 You will soon see what a great replacement it is for regular simple syrup.

 Want to try some other flavors?
 Go for it!
 Flavored syrup is always a great addition to drinks.
 Here are a few of my favorites — simply sub in the sugar for your favorite sugar-free substitute: